g0ofycat/okin/README.md

 ### How it works

 Before parsing, the source code is scanned and all matching identifiers are replaced with their configured values.
-This allows writing more readable programs without changing the underlying Okin syntax.

 For example: